 ![]() View Image | Histologic findings from an immunocompetent man who sustained a high-pressure water jet injury, resulting in rhinocerebral mucormycosis.
 Traumatic ino.... |

-Culture of biopsy samples is generally required to determine the species of Mucorales.
+Culture of biopsy samples generally is required to determine the species of Mucorales.
 Do not crush or grind the specimen, because the nonseptate hyphae are prone to damage.
 Growth usually occurs in 2-3 days.
 The genus and species are determined via examination of the fungal morphology (ie, the presence and location of the rhizoids).
-Matrix-assisted laser desorption/ionization time-of-flight (MALDI-TOF) can also provide rapid and accurate identification at the species level but requires a reference database.
-18s ribosomal RNA (rRNA) sequencing may provide genus-level identification, even if tissue damage precludes fungal growth.[14]
+Matrix-assisted laser desorption/ionization time-of-flight (MALDI-TOF) also can provide rapid and accurate identification at the species level but requires a reference database.
+18s ribosomal RNA (rRNA) sequencing may provide genus-level identification, even if tissue damage precludes fungal growth.[28]

 Other important considerations in medical management include the following:

-Although some reports have described a combination of different classes of antifungal agents, trials are needed to determine the efficacy of this approach.[36]
-Potential advantages would include more rapid fungicidal activity and lower risk of resistance.
-Potential disadvantages would include the risk for antagonism, additive or synergistic toxicity, more drug-drug interactions, and higher cost.[37]
+Although some reports have described a combination of different classes of antifungal agents, trials are needed to determine the efficacy of this approach.[79]
+Potential advantages would include more rapid fungicidal activity and lower risk for resistance.
+Potential disadvantages would include the risk for antagonism, additive or synergistic toxicity, more drug-drug interactions, and higher cost.[80]

 In addition, careful monitoring and repletion of serum electrolytes (eg, potassium, phosphorus, magnesium) should be performed when administering any formulation of amphotericin B.

 Isavuconazole offers several advantages over other triazoles (ie, posaconazole, voriconazole), apart from its wider spectrum of antifungal activity.
-The drug has excellent oral bioavailability not reliant on food intake or gastric pH and is also available in an intravenous formulation, which does not contain the nephrotoxic solubilizing agent cyclodextrin.
+The drug has excellent oral bioavailability not reliant on food intake or gastric pH and also is available in an intravenous formulation, which does not contain the nephrotoxic solubilizing agent cyclodextrin.
 Switching between oral and IV forms does not require dose adjustment.
 ISZ displays linear and predictable pharmacokinetics with minimal CYP3A4 interactions, reducing or eliminating the need for therapeutic drug monitoring.
-Unlike voriconazole, ISZ does not cause phototoxicity, increased risk of squamous cell carcinoma, or visual disturbance.
-The clinical significance of ISZ-related QTc shortening is unknown, but it is reasonable to avoid this medication in patients with familial short QT syndrome and to avoid co-administrating with sodium channel–blocking antiepileptics.[44]
+Unlike voriconazole, ISZ does not cause phototoxicity, increased risk for squamous cell carcinoma, or visual disturbance.
+The clinical significance of ISZ-related QTc shortening is unknown, but it is reasonable to avoid this medication in patients with familial short QT syndrome and to avoid co-administrating with sodium channel–blocking antiepileptics.[88]

 Given the highly variable, species-dependent susceptibility pattern of the Mucorales to isavuconazole, clinical susceptibility testing may be indicated in some situations.[89]